DS2L/BlockchainLabs/labs/B1/README.md

 Your job in this exercise is to deploy the above `BaddToken` SC and create a Token instance, say `TokenX`.
 Then, demonstrate the process that the `TokenX` issuer transfers 10 `TokenX` to another account, say Alice, and display each account's balance before/after the transfer.

+**Submission guideline:** You should take screenshots to show the balance of each account before and after the token transfer.

 Exercise 2.
 Extend `BaddToken` with approve/transferFrom
 ---